Rights groups target sponsors like Airbnb for Beijing Games - WTMJ

 AP Sports Writer

-They are joined by Beijing’s 2022 Winter Olympics, which opens in just under a year.
+They are tied together by Beijing’s 2022 Winter Olympics, which opens in just under a year.
 Sponsors want the Olympic connection, but they risk damaging their brand because of reported human-rights abuses against Muslim Uyghurs, Tibetans and other minorities in China.

 In the other corner is a small core of international lawyers and activists.
-The have branded these the “Genocide Games” and are pressuring sponsors, the IOC, and world sports federations to acknowledge the issues.
+They have branded these the “Genocide Games” and are pressuring sponsors, the IOC and world sports federations to investigate.

 Thousands of Olympic athletes are caught in the middle.
 For most, it’s a once-in-a-lifetime chance for fame and a medal.
 But they’re on their own.
 Those who speak out may be banned by Olympic bodies, dropped by sponsors, and threatened by the Chinese state.